Lesnovo Monastery: Fresco painting

 Similarly to its architecture, the wall paintings of Lesnovo all come from a short time span.
 The original church was painted in 1346–47, the narthex in 1349.
 There were four painters of whom are known the names of the three, inscribed in medallions (Sevasto, Mihail and Marko).
-One of them has also painted his self-portrait, seated by the river of knowledge coming from the teachings of one of church fathers.
+One of them has also painted his self-portrait, seated by the river of knowledge coming from the teachings of one of the Church Fathers.
 Although painted in just several years the frescoes of Lesnovo show all the stylistic diversity of the current styles of painting.
 While some of the paintings in the nave follow the classicist examples from the beginning of the 14th century with their calm composition and mild color contrast, the painter of the cycle on St Michael emphasized movement and drama of the events, painting them in bright colors.

 Many of the paintings show rare or even unique depictions or iconographic solutions such as the red painted St Michael on a horse, represented as a commander of God's army or a cycle of archangels.
 More common is the grand composition of St Michael saving Constantinople from the Saracens.
 As depictions of king David's psalms there are interesting compositions of sun, moon and twelve zodiacal signs, a round dance to drums and cither and several other scenes from 14th-century life.
 On the walls of the church are also found the depictions of the three hermit monks from the area – Gabriel of Lesnovo, Joachim of Osogovo and Prohor of Pčinja – as well as the portraits of the founders of independent Serbian church, St Simeon and St Sava, which were common for each Serbian monastery.

 The portraits of historical figures are of equal importance.
 In the endower's composition one sees despot Jovan Oliver in elaborate dress of a magnate together with his wife.
 Next to his portrait is a longer inscription that lists his rise to position as one of the most powerful lords of Serbia – significant for the grading of baron's titles.
 Oliver's eyes were scratched by Bulgarian soldiers during the 1915–18 occupation of Macedonia.

 In the outer narthex is a three-meter-tall painting of Emperor Dušan with his wife, Empress Jelena.
 This subtle psychological study of a 40-year-old mighty ruler is Dušan's most commonly reproduced portrait.